actfong/k8s-workshop/README.md

 For our Hello World exercise, we will deploy an app containing a bunch of nginx containers.

 GOALS:
-- Verify that it's running (index.html and 50x.html get served)
 - Able to create, inspect and delete K8s resources (Pods ReplicaSets Deployments Services)
+- Verify that your application is running (index.html and 50x.html get served)

 ### Check your setup
 Before we start, ensure that your `minikube` is running: